Having Fun at Home

 Georgia Aquarium Webcams.
 Puffins, jellies, African penguins, piranhas, beluga whales and more.

 Harry Potter: A History of Magic.
 The British Library has made this exhibit available online for free through Google Arts and Culture.

 Let’s Explore: National Parks, United States.
 Use Google Earth to explore national parks from home.

 Monterey Bay Aquarium.
 “Be delighted by the antics of our sea otters or mellow out to the hypnotic drifting of our jellies.
 With ten live cams to choose from, you can experience the wonder of the ocean no matter where you are.”

 New England Aquarium Virtual Visit.
-Presentations and videos you can watch from home.
+Presentations and videos you can purchase and watch from home.